UreshiiPanda/kNN/README.md

 # kNN

-### An implementation of different kNN algorithms written in Python
+### An comparison of different kNN algorithms written in Python